-Benjamin Gruenstein is a member of Cravath’s Investigations and Regulatory Enforcement practice.
-Mr. Gruenstein’s practice focuses on the representation of U.S. and multinational companies and their senior executives in government and internal corporate investigations in such areas as the Foreign Corrupt Practices Act (“FCPA”), healthcare fraud, insider trading, criminal antitrust, accounting fraud and trade sanctions, and accompanying civil litigation.
-Mr. Gruenstein has handled both domestic and cross-border investigations, including in Latin America, Asia, and Europe.
+Benjamin Gruenstein is a member of the Investigations and Regulatory Enforcement Practice.
+His practice focuses on the representation of U.S. and multinational companies and their senior executives in high‑stakes government and internal corporate investigations in such areas as the Foreign Corrupt Practices Act, money laundering, healthcare fraud, trade sanctions, insider trading, securities and accounting fraud, and accompanying civil litigation.

 Prior to joining Cravath, Mr. Gruenstein served as an Assistant U.S. Attorney in the Criminal Division of the U.S. Attorney’s Office for the Southern District of New York from 2002 to 2008.